STEVENSON is pleased to present Here I am, a concrete man, throwing himself into abstraction, a solo exhibition by Kemang Wa Lehulere.

-In Here I am, a concrete man, throwing himself into abstraction, taken from a line in his father’s journal, Wa Lehulere expands his visual vocabulary.
+In Here I am, a concrete man, throwing himself into abstraction, a line taken from his father’s journal, Wa Lehulere expands his visual vocabulary.
 Wood is deconstructed and singed; metal is reconstituted and glass is weighted as the artist exploits familiar materials to create unexpected objects.

 This exploration of the movement from concretisation to the abstract hinges on refracting tensions rather than linear resolution.
 Wooden structures tethered to and bound by shoelaces reference the childhood game of catching birds, but the objects do not disguise their predatory nature even in their stillness.
 Both bird and catcher are evoked as the works offer multiple statements from a single utterance, suggesting both innocence and incarceration.

-Glass bottles contain unreadable messages, and musical objects such as speakers and piano keys maintain the silence of unsung songs.
+Glass bottles contain unreadable messages, and piano hammers maintain the silence of unsung songs.
 In Here I am, a concrete man, throwing himself into abstraction Wa Lehulere foregrounds the poetics of the suspended and the implied, excavating the metaphoric fecundity of the unrealised gesture.

 Wa Lehulere has recently won the Malcolm McLaren Award presented by Performa for his work I Cut My Skin to Liberate the Splinter.
 The prize is bestowed in recognition of artists who stage 'an innovative and thought-provoking performance' during the New York-based biennial.

 This is Wa Lehulere’s fourth solo exhibition with the gallery.

 The exhibition opens on Thursday 18 January, 6 to 8pm.

 The opening will include a performance titled Dry Cry, in which the artist sketches transient portraits of attendees for R100 each.